hrmeetsingh/EmberGeolocate/README.md

 ### Note

-This is only a demo app to demonstrate the behaviour of browser geolocation and how you can mock this geolocation to make your Selenium tests behave as the location is the one you specified
+This is only a demo app to demonstrate the behaviour of browser geolocation and how you can mock this geolocation to make your Selenium tests behave as the location is the one you specified.

-### WIP

-Selenium tests to follow